imakealol/Vektor-memory/README.md

 ## VEKTOR fixes the architecture.
 Not the prompt.

-Open any AI developer forum right now.
-Reddit, Discord, the Facebook groups full of people who bought a course six months ago.
-Two posts rotate in an endless loop.

-The first: *"My agent ran overnight and I woke up to a $300 API bill.
-It was just supposed to summarise some emails."* Or: *"My cron job worked for three days then started repeating work it already completed."* Or: *"I built a full automation pipeline and now I spend more time fixing it than I saved building it."*

-The second: *"Here is my proven system prompt framework that prevents token waste."* Or: *"The secret to reliable agents is structuring your instructions this way."*

-The uncomfortable truth nobody says: **the second group's advice is what caused the first group's problem.**

 The problems are architectural, not instructional.
 You cannot prompt your way out of a stateless architecture.

 ```